monero

 sudo iptables-save

-If you're behind a router, you will have to forward the ports to your machine.
+If you are behind a router, you will need to forward the ports to your machine.
+Please refer to the manual of your router.

 #7 Connect to the node with your wallet

-Next, under Manage Daemon click Show Advanced and type in the RPC login you've set in ~/.bitmonero/monerod.conf earlier.
+Next, under Manage Daemon, click on Show Advanced and enter the RPC login that you set earlier in the ~/.bitmonero/monerod.conf file.

-In case of using the command line wallet, you may start it with the following:
+If you are using the command line wallet, you can start it by using the following command:

 monero-wallet-cli --wallet-file /path/to/your/wallet --trusted-daemon --daemon-address ip.of.your.node:18081 --daemon-login veryLongAndRandomUsername:veryLongAndRandomPassword

-Personally, I prefer the command line wallet because it's cleaner and all you need, most of the time, is really just 3 or 4 commands.
+Personally, I prefer the command line wallet because it is cleaner, and most of the time, all you really need are just three or four commands.

 The ones that you will likely use the most are: